 2006.
 Treading the Bawds (Manchester: Manchester University Press).

-I have established ways of working with and beyond text in recovering women’s performance work.
-I have led practice research workshops on nineteenth-century melodrama in Boulder Colorado, London Ontario, Santa Cruz and more recently at King’s College London in collaboration with Warwick’s ‘Melodramatic Moment’ project.
-My book about actress/manager Frances Maria Kelly includes a previously unpublished text of her 1832 one-woman show Dramatic Recollections.
-I have given auto/biographical performance lectures in Cardiff, Utrecht, Manchester, Vancouver and Chawton House Library.
-A film of my most recent performed lecture juxtaposing Kelly’s reminiscences with my own re-membered experiences of being a child performer on television in the 1960s and early ‘70s will soon be available here.
+I have established ways of working with and beyond text in recovering women’s performance work, leading practice research workshops on nineteenth-century melodrama in Boulder Colorado, London Ontario, Santa Cruz and more recently at King’s College London in collaboration with Warwick’s ‘Melodramatic Moment’ project.
+My book about actress/manager Frances Maria Kelly includes a previously unpublished text of her 1832 one-woman show Dramatic Recollections which has informed a series of auto/biographical performed lectures given in Cardiff, Utrecht, Manchester, Vancouver, Chawton House Library and at Central.
+The last in this series of performance lectures juxtaposes Kelly’s reminiscences with my own re-membered experiences of being a child performer on television in the 1960s and early ‘70s and has now been made into a 35 minute film: Memory, screens and reflections.
+It has been shown in Germany and America and a link will be made available here as soon as possible.
+Please contact me directly if an early viewing of the film is required and I will arrange a direct digital transfer.

 Nothing to declare.